Cathedrals, Castles, Culture and Cuisine-Sustainable, Safe, & Nutritious Food in France

 , to find out how you can get the cost of your passport reimbursed.

-There are scholarships available to apply for through the College of Agriculture and Life Sciences (0018 Curtiss Hall, scholarship application due March 1)
+There are scholarships available to apply for through the College of Agriculture and Life Sciences (0018 Curtiss Hall, scholarship application due March 1).
+Information is provided in the learning content of the program application.

 - Discovery of the city, Metro system, Eiffel Tower, Statue of Liberty, Trocadero